pedropark99/figma/README.md

 # figma

 The aim of `figma` package is to provide an easy-to-use client/wrapper for the [Figma API](https://www.figma.com/developers/api).
 It allows you to bring all data from a Figma file to your R session.
-This includes the data of all objects that you drawn in this file, and their respective canvas/page metadata.
+This includes the data of all objects that you have drawn in this file, and their respective canvas/page metadata.

-With this kind of data, you can maybe build a custom and automated layout for documents, or create a automated pipeline to build design content to your clients.
+With this kind of data, you can maybe build a custom and automated layout for documents, or create an automated pipeline to build design content for your clients.

 Key features of the package: